antran89/blog/_posts/notes/2015-01-17-ipython-notebook-debugging-procedure.md

 AttributeError: 'module' object has no attribute 'set_trac'

+(Pdb)

 >> %pdb
 Automatic pdb calling has been turned OFF
 {% endhighlight %}

+You can use interactive pdb to print variables, run python commands or use all standard pdb commands (step, up, down, clear, break, quit).
-You can switch off the automatic pdb calling mode by typing `%pdb` again.
+Once you are done, you can switch off the automatic pdb calling mode by typing `%pdb` again.